12 Best Project Management Software For Startup Companies

 start at $5/ user/ month; get unlimited storage and access to more advanced features.

-4. ProofHub
+5. ProofHub

-ProofHub is an all-in-one project management and team collaboration software that is designed for teams of all sizes across various industries.
 By using a range of advanced features in a centralized location, project managers and team members can manage various stages of tasks and projects in a single location.
-Easy to understand and simple to use, ProofHub is an ideal choice if you want to use a single tool for efficient project management and team collaboration.

 ProofHub users enjoy:

-● Simple, fixed pricing plans
+- Simple, fixed pricing plans

-● A Bird’s eye view of tasks and projects
+- A Bird’s eye view of Tasks and Projects

-● Custom fields and Table View
+- Custom fields and table view

-● Group chat and Online discussion
+- Group chat and online discussion

 Pricing: ProofHub offers two plans.
 The Essential plan is priced at $45/month/billed annually.
-The fully loaded, Ultimate Control plan is priced at $89/month/billed annually.
+The fully loaded Ultimate Control plan is priced at $89/month/billed annually.

-5. ProProfs Project
+6. ProProfs Project

-ProProfs Project is an easy-to-use online project management tool, that allows you to plan work efficiently and deliver on time.
+ProProfs Project is an easy-to-use online project management tool that is used by startup companies.
+It allows you to plan work efficiently and deliver on time.
 From a centralized location, team members can easily collaborate and get work done delightfully.
-Visually interactive and affordable, it is the perfect tool for freelancers, small businesses, and big enterprises.

 ProProfs Project users enjoy: